plumatic/dommy/README.md

 # dommy

+*Note*: There has been a breaking change to the namespaces in Dommy 0.1.0.
+All macros, either for manipulation or templating, are in `dommy.macros`.

 Dommy is no-nonsense ClojureScript DOM templating and manipulation library.
 Templating is based on Clojure's [Hiccup](https://github.com/weavejester/hiccup/) html templating library.
 It is similar to [Crate](https://github.com/ibdknox/crate), but is much faster (3-4x, see the performance comparison test `dommy.template-perf-test`).
-It also has a compile-time macro component that is significantly (5x) faster, but requires most of your DOM structure to be expressed as nested vector literals (see 'Compile Macros' below).
+It also has a compile-time macro component that is significantly (5x) faster than the runtime templating, but requires most of your DOM structure to be expressed as nested vector literals (see 'Compile Macros' below).
+The compile-time macros are roughly 3x the speed of jQuery's templates and 12x faster than Crate.

-DOM manipulation is inspired by jQuery, but adapted to be more Clojure-y and is also significantly faster (roughly 2x) for common tasks like toggling classes (see this [performance test](https://github.com/Prismatic/dommy/tree/master/test/dommycore_test.clj)).
+DOM manipulation is inspired by jQuery, but adapted to be more Clojure-y and is also significantly faster (roughly 2x) for common tasks like toggling or adding classes (see this [performance test](https://github.com/Prismatic/dommy/tree/master/test/dommycore_test.clj)).

 ## Installation